 Non Reciprocal Link- If site A links to site B, but site B does not link back to site A, then the link is considered non-reciprocal.
 Search engines tend to give more value to non-reciprocal links than to reciprocal ones because they are less likely to be the result of collusion between sites.

 Organic Link- Organic links are those that are published only because the webmaster considers them to add value for users.

 Outlink (Outgoing link)

 Pagerank (PR)- A value between 0 and 1 assigned by the Google algorithm, which quantifies link popularity and trust among other (proprietary) factors.
-Often confused with Toolbar Pagerank. - Previous Definition revised based upon advice from Michael Martinez
+Often confused with Toolbar Pagerank. - The previous Definition revised based upon advice from Michael Martinez